raytr/algorithms/lesson_19_database/index_concept.md

-﻿**What is Database index ?
-How is it implemented under the hood?**
+﻿What is Database index ?
+How is it implemented under the hood?

 A database index is a data structure  that improve the speed of data retrieval operations on a database table.